securesystemslab/ia2-provsan/README.md

 We support default clang/llvm toolchains, with out of tree passes, that are loadable by a standard clang compiler.

+IA2-Provsan is distributed under the MIT license, see [LICENSE-MIT](https://github.com/securesystemslab/PKRU-Safe/blob/main/LICENSE-MIT) for details.

 ## Collecting Profiles with ProvSan
 Compile your project with additional compile and link flags to correctly build using provsan